tony-shifflett/lessonOne/README.md

 #### Attributes

 The code snippet above includes two HTML attributes: the `src` and `alt`.
-Attributes are for data that describes the tag.
-So for an `img` tag, the `src` attributes tells the browser the source of the image we want to display.
+Attributes are essentially properties that are assigned data .
+So for an `img` tag, the `src`attribute tells the browser the source of the image we want to display.
+Some elements contain unique attributes that are only associated with them and other attributes that can be used by any elements.
-Attributes are not unique to self closing tags!
-That is, both self-closing and non-self-closing tags can have attributes:

 ```html
 <a href="http://www.google.com">Google</a>